tokahuke/ryan/ryan-js/README.md

 # JavaScript wrapper for the Rust implementation of the Ryan configuration language.

+> 💡 Note: this is a package created for a Web environment using a bundler, such as `webpack`.

 This is a JavaScript wrapper over the WASM Rust implementation of `ryan`.

 For basic usage, this module provides two main functions: `fromStr`, which reads and executes a Ryan program from a string and `fromStrWithEnv`.
-If you are wondering, no function is needed for serialization; you can use the standard `JSON.stringify` function for that (remeber: all JSON is valid Ryan).
+If you are wondering, no function is needed for serialization; you can use the standard `JSON.stringify` function for that (remember: all JSON is valid Ryan).

 Here is a basic usage example:
 ```javascript